View on GitHub

 esphome run LILYGO-T-Higrow-ESP32.yaml

-[15:46:50][D][sensor:127]: 'lilygo_higrow_plant_sensor Soil Conductivity': Sending state 0.07500 V with 2 decimals of accuracy
+[15:46:50][D][sensor:127]: '...
+Soil Conductivity': Sending state 0.07500 V

-[15:46:46][D][sensor:127]: 'lilygo_higrow_plant_sensor Soil Moisture': Sending state 2.83500 V with 2 decimals of accuracy
+[15:46:46][D][sensor:127]: '...
+Soil Moisture': Sending state 2.83500 V

-Open LILYGO-T-Higrow-ESP32.yaml and find the following:
+Open LILYGO-T-Higrow-ESP32.yaml and set the dry values you just recorded:

-moisture_min: "2.82"
+moisture_min: "2.83"

 conductivity_min: "0.075"

-[16:22:22][D][sensor:127]: 'lilygo_higrow_plant_sensor Soil Conductivity': Sending state 0.24400 V with 2 decimals of accuracy
+[16:22:22][D][sensor:127]: '...
+Soil Conductivity': Sending state 0.24400 V

-[16:22:25][D][sensor:127]: 'lilygo_higrow_plant_sensor Soil Moisture': Sending state 1.37300 V with 2 decimals of accuracy
+[16:22:25][D][sensor:127]: '...
+Soil Moisture': Sending state 1.37300 V

 # Fertilizer sensor